Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 I pared that down to `FediNuke.txt`, which contains instances that were both really bad _and_ well-known.
 It's kind of hard to overlook how shitty each instance on the `FediNuke.txt` subset is.
 Common themes tend to be repeated unwelcome sui-bait from instance staff against individuals, creating or spreading dox materials against other users,[^1] unapologetic bigotry, uncensored shock content, and a complete lack of moderation.

 I think if you're starting a well-moderated instance, Tier 0 is a decent place to start (that's why it's in the standard CSV format).
-If you're making a client and want to give it a built-in blocklist, FediNuke is a good option.
+You should add and remove entries as you see fit.
+If you're making a client and want to give it a built-in blocklist, or are looking for a good "default" blocklist: FediNuke is a good option.

 ### Rationale for creating two subsets